Williams Legato review

 Unfortunately, this is really one of the biggest flaws of both products, as we don’t think that including the three accessories in the box would have made such a big difference in terms of the price the consumer would have to pay.

 It is worth mentioning that the Legato can be used with 6x D-cell batteries (that are not included as well), which is a great feature for those wanting to carry the piano over to their gigs or rehearsals without worrying about the power supply.

 Being probably the most affordable 88-key digital piano on the market, you cannot expect the Legato to be a perfect instrument.
 In order to keep costs low, the company has chosen a poor body made of low-quality plastic with cheaper buttons, knobs and a design very far from the beauty achieved by its competitors.

 Despite that, the Legato is still extremely compact and lightweight (only 19 pounds), so if you don’t care about the aesthetics, you won’t even notice how poor the final design is.
 You should worry about the chassis itself thought, which does not seem robust as well.
 This might be a huge problem while transporting the piano around without a proper hardcase.

-Before we move onto our next section, take a look at some of the best selling digital pianos currently available on Amazon:
+Before we move onto our next section, take a look at some of the best selling digital pianos currently available online:

 LOW PRICE EQUALS LOW QUALITY?